 In the previous article, I told you how important it is to get out of your comfort zone.
-The thing is, you need to know, that as soon as you do so you might get lots of criticisms.
+You should know that you might get lots of criticism as soon as you do so.

 How to Handle Criticism?

 To start off, it’s important to differentiate between two kinds of criticisms:

 We like them.
 Why?
 Because they allow you to progress, put things into perspective and do better.

 Ex: “Sophia, I understand what you want to do, but what do you think about doing this and that first because of this and that reason ?”

 Here, you have an excellent example of constructive criticism that gives you a solution to question yourself in a good way so you can do better.

 We want to ignore them.
 Why?
 Simply because they are made only to make you feel weak, to make you doubt, but just to hurt you, not to make you progress.

 Ex: “Are you crazy?
 You are never going to make it!
 It’s impossible” My advice?
 Ignore them!
 Yeah, I can feel that you will tell me something along those lines, “Sophia, you are funny … Ignore … easy to say but freaking hard to do !”

 Yep, you are right; it’s tough to ignore them ….
 Especially when they are recurrent ….
 I have to confess something … a couple of years ago, I was the kind of person who was really affected by destructive criticism.
 I had those kinds of thoughts in my head: “What if he is right?
 What if it’s a bad idea?
 He tried but failed, and he is more qualified than I am … He is right, then.
 I can’t do this ….”